fxstein/GoProX/README.md

 processed media.
 Default options can be set using the `--setup` tasks and settings are being stored in the users home directory in `~.goprox`.
+The output can be timestamped via the `--time` option to log long running tasks.

 For developers GoProX comes with a small set of test data from various cameras that allows for testing and validation of changes with the `--test` option.

 ## Disclaimer & Credits